Mikelew88/ChefNet/README.md

 My architecture went though multiple iterations, ultimately I settled on preprocessing images with VGG-16, and passing those activations into 3 hidden dense layers.
 My output layer consists of a sigmoid activation for each ingredient, and uses binary crossentropy loss.

-### Use it yourself
+### Try out ChefNet yourself

-First you will need to install some dependencies, in addition to Conda:
+First you will need to install these dependencies, in addition to Conda:

 * [Keras](http://keras.io/)